* China 2012 vehicle sales up 4.3 pct

 year, passenger car sales will do slightly better, climbing 8.5

-percent, Shi Jianhua, deputy secretary general of the China
+percent, Shi Jianhua, CAAM's deputy secretary general, said.

 The auto association forecast is roughly in line with a poll